ako-v/react-collapsible-accordion/README.md

 ## License

-Copyright (c) 2014-2021 A.Veysinejad.
-Licensed under MIT license, see [LICENSE](LICENSE) for the full license.
+React Collapsible Accordion is licensed under MIT license, see [LICENSE](LICENSE) for the full license.